Yu-Tsern/DigitalCertificateLab/lab1/README.md

 sudo netstat -tap | grep mysql
 ```

-You should see a message similar to the following one, which means there is a listening port of mysql enabled.
+You will see a message similar to the following one, which means there is a listening port of mysql.

 ```
 tcp        0      0 localhost:mysql         *:*                     LISTEN      18658/mysqld